-On receipt of an allegation, Vertical Adventures will determine in its discretion the appropriate steps to address the conduct based on several factors, including (i) the age of the complainant or victim, (ii) the age of the accused and (iii) the nature, scope, and extent of the allegations.
+On receipt of an allegation, 5.Life will determine in its discretion the appropriate steps to address the conduct based on several factors, including (i) the age of the complainant or victim, (ii) the age of the accused and (iii) the nature, scope, and extent of the allegations.

-Vertical Adventures will address allegations against a staff member and/or volunteer under its Employment Policies and Procedures.
+5.Life will address allegations against a staff member and/or volunteer under its Employment Policies and Procedures.

-Vertical Adventures' disciplinary response will depend on the nature and seriousness of the incident and in extreme cases, misconduct will result in immediate summary dismissal.
-If the accused individual is a minor, Vertical Adventures will contact his or her parents or guardians.
+5.Life's disciplinary response will depend on the nature and seriousness of the incident and in extreme cases, misconduct will result in immediate summary dismissal.
+If the accused individual is a minor, 5.Life will contact his or her parents or guardians.